Python API¶

 ${products}= Merge tables ${prices} ${stock} index=Name FOR ${product} IN @{products} Log many ...
 Product: ${product}[Name] ...
 Price: ${product}[Price] ...
 Stock: ${product}[Stock] END

-(table, column=None, as_list=False)¶ Remove column from table and return it.
+Remove column from table and return it.

 - Parameters

-table – table to modify
+table – Table to modify

-column – column to remove
+column – Column to remove

--
+- Returns

-(table, index=None, as_list=False)¶ Remove row from table and return it.
+Remove row from table and return it.

 - Parameters

-table – table to modify
+table – Table to modify

-as_list – return list instead of dictionary
+as_list – Return list instead of dictionary

--
+- Returns

-(path, header=None, columns=None, dialect=None, delimiters=None)¶ Read a CSV file as a table.
+Read a CSV file as a table.

 - Parameters

-path – path to CSV file
+path – Path to CSV file

 header – CSV file includes header

-columns – names of columns in resulting table
+columns – Names of columns in resulting table

-dialect – format of CSV file
+dialect – Format of CSV file

-delimiters – string of possible delimiters
+delimiters – String of possible delimiters

 By default attempts to deduce the CSV format and headers from a sample of the input file.
 If it’s unable to determine the format automatically, the dialect and header will have to be defined manually.